lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 ![Layer 1: Physical - Game Example](https://i.postimg.cc/vHDd51yn/image5.png)
 * no matter what the type of physical medium used, it needs a way to be able to carry unstructured (raw) information
 * what solves that?
 Layer 1 or physical layer standards known as specifications:
-  * which define how to transmit & receive raw bit streams (1s & 0s) between a device & shared physical medium (in this scenario: a piece of copper network cable between 2 laptops)
+  * define how to transmit & receive raw bit streams (1s & 0s) between a device & shared physical medium (in this scenario: a piece of copper network cable between 2 laptops)
-  * define things like voltage levels, timings, data rates, usable distances, modulation method, & connector type on each end of the physical cable
+  * define things like voltage levels, timings, data rates, usable distances, modulation method, & the connector type on each end of the physical cable
-  * in this scenario, mean both laptops have a shared understanding of the physical medium (cable)
+  * in this scenario, mean both laptops have a shared understanding of the same physical medium (cable)
-  *
+    * both laptops can use this physical medium to send & receive raw data
+    * for a copper cable, electrical signals are used
+      * a certain voltage defined as binary 1 (1 volt) & a certain voltage defined as binary 0 (-1 volt)
+      * if both network cards in both laptops use the same standard (meaning they agree), then 0s & 1s can be transmitted onto the medium by the left laptop & received from the medium by the right laptop
+      * how 2 networking devices/2 network interface cards can communnicate at layer 1